 Afternoon: Opt to visit one of Ottawa’s national museums such as the Canadian Museum of History or the National Gallery of Canada.

-Located just across the Ottawa River in Gatineau, Que., the expansive Museum of History is Canada’s most visited museum.
+Located just across the Ottawa River in Gatineau, Quebec, the expansive Canadian Museum of History is Canada’s most visited museum.
 Visit the permanent collections or catch a special exhibit.
 But don’t miss the museum’s impressive Grand Hall.
 This hall is home to the world’s largest indoor collection of totem poles and with its wall of windows, it offers fantastic views of the Ottawa River and the historic Parliament Buildings.
+And carve out some time to see the Canadian History Hall which was inaugurated in the summer of 2017.
+It’s the largest and most comprehensive exhibition about Canadian history ever created, recounting 15,000 years Canadian history through more than 1,500 priceless artifacts!

-Visiting Ottawa in December?
-Don’t miss the Museum of History’s Christmas Market.
-From Dec.
-1-4, 2016, you can browse about 90 vendors offering delicious food items and unique, handmade gifts.
-The Christmas Market takes place in the Grand Hall.
+Visiting Ottawa in early December?
+Don’t miss the Museum’s giant outdoor Christmas tree as well as the Christmas Market which takes place in the Grand Hall.
+From Nov.
+30-Dec.
+3, 2017, you can browse over 80 vendors offering delicious food items and unique, handmade gifts.

 Evening: Bundle up a little bit and take a stroll around Ottawa’s downtown core to enjoy Christmas Lights Across Canada.

 From Dec.
-7, 2016 to Jan.
-7, 2017, the downtown core is lit up with about 400,000 twinkling lights.
+7, 2017 to Jan.
+7, 2018, the downtown core is lit up with hundreds of thousands of twinkling lights.
 Also, if you walk up to Parliament Hill, you can take in a holiday-themed sound and light show.
-This free show, which is projected onto Parliament’s iconic Centre Block, runs at about 15-minute intervals from 5:30 p.m. to 11:00 p.m. nightly until Dec.
-25.
+This free show, which is projected onto Parliament’s iconic Centre Block, runs at about 15-minute intervals from 5:30 p.m. to 11:00 p.m. nightly until Jan.
+7, 2018.

 DAY 2 – Get Outside